Skip to content

 Why opacity is a worse trade in sports than in, say, image classification

-What the audit catches
+What the check catches

 Marketplace economics: glass-box creators vs black-box sellers